 At some point in time you’re going to need to migrate a WordPress website from one web server to another web server.
 Whether that is because you’re moving your own website to another web server, or if you are moving your WordPress website from WordPress.com over to your own self-hosted WordPress setup on your web server.

 Thankfully there is a really handy plugin available which allows you to easily migrate your WordPress website with relative ease, and that plugin is called All-in-One WP Migration.
-But, the WordPress migration is just one part of the process and you need to make sure you’ve got your activities in line to avoid any disruption to your website.
+But, the WordPress migration with astra theme review is just one part of the process and you need to make sure you’ve got your activities in line to avoid any disruption to your website.
 We’ve already covered topics such as How to Migrate a Web Server Seamlessly with Zero Downtime and How to Migrate an Ecommerce Website between Servers with Zero Downtime previously, so to avoid repeating a lot of the other considerations you need to take into account we’ll be omitting them from this blog post.
 So we’ll be purely focusing on how to use the All-in-One WP Migration plugin.

 Step 1 – Download your Website

 Firstly, download and install the All-in-One WP Migration plugin via the usual route on the website you are looking to migrate elsewhere.
 Once installed go to, WordPress Admin > All-in-One WP Migration > Export and select where you would like to export the website to.
 I’d recommend exporting to File as this will download the website to the computer you are doing this work on.
 Exporting to File will make your life a little easier in the next step which is to import the website into a new installation.

 This option will download your entire website including files and database content.